stardew-access/stardew-access.github.io/useful-coords.md

 63x 14y = Boiler Room,
 55x 6y = Vault
 and 46x 11y = Bulletin Board.
+## Beach
+To repair the bridge, you go at
+x57, y13.
 ## Mountain

 The entrance to the mines is at